 Louis Vuitton's legal team claims Warner Bros. never got permission to use its trademark, and the luggage in the movie is a knockoff.
 LV wants the scene deleted from all distributions of the film from now on.

-Reports the Guardian: LVMH's lawsuit suggests the firm has been damaged after Galifianakis's line, "careful, that is a Louis Vuitton," became a catchphrase.
+According to the Guardian, LVMH's lawsuit suggests the firm has been damaged after Galifianakis's line, "careful, that is a Louis Vuitton," became a catchphrase.
 According to the complaint, rather than sourcing a real Louis Vuitton, producers apparently utilised a knock-off made by the Diophy group of companies, who Vuitton is also suing to prevent it selling its goods in the US.
 In short, the company claims trademark dilution, false designation of origin and unfair competition.